 Verizon recently launched its multi-services edge (MSE), with Juniper playing an instrumental role in this groundbreaking new platform.
 Verizon’s MSE is SDN (software-defined networking) in action: it essentially “cloudifies” the network with an overlay of software control so that Verizon can operate the network more efficiently and respond to changes in the marketplace much faster.
 Juniper has applied its deep software expertise to provide disaggregation, automation, and virtualization to help bring Verizon’s new network architecture to market quickly, enabling Verizon to serve the rapidly evolving needs of their customers.

 There’s lots of buzz in the industry around automation and APIs on networking platforms, especially to enable software defined networking for enterprises.
-While such enhancements would be great for organizations with dedicated DevOps teams, they aren’t much help for most enterprises that don’t have the luxury of such teams.
-Most organizations are looking for a network solution that self-manages without the need for extensive in-house automation capabilities.
+While such enhancements would be great for organizations with large operations teams, they aren’t much help for most enterprises that have limited IT budgets.
+Many enterprises are looking for campus network solutions that self-manage without the need for extensive in-house automation capabilities.